 These are the World Central Kitchen aid workers killed by Israeli airstrike in Gaza

-Governments and people around the world have been expressing sorrow and anger over the killing of seven World Central Kitchen aid workers by Israeli airstrikes as they were trying to deliver food to Palestinians in Gaza.
+World Central Kitchen has named the seven aid workers killed by an Israeli airstrike Monday as they were trying to deliver food to Palestinians in Gaza.

-British Prime Minister Rishi Sunak said he was "appalled" by the deaths of the aid workers — three of whom were from the United Kingdom.

-World Central Kitchen, the food charity founded by chef José Andrés to help feed people in disaster zones, has identified the three Britons and the other volunteers who were Australian, Palestinian, Polish and a dual citizen of the United States and Canada.
+The victims were Australian, British, Palestinian, Polish and a dual citizen of the United States and Canada.

+President Biden said he was "outraged" by the deaths.
+British Prime Minister Rishi Sunak said he was "appalled."
+Three of the victims were citizens of the United Kingdom.

+Israeli Prime Minister Benjamin Netanyahu said the attack was unintentional and promised a swift investigation and to make the findings public.
+The Israeli military offered condolences to World Central Kitchen and praised the group for bringing humanitarian aid to people in Gaza, as well as Israel after the Oct.
+7 attack.

+But humanitarian chef José Andrés, founder of World Central Kitchen, told Reuters Wednesday he suspected Israeli forces had targeted the charity's convoy in Gaza "systematically, car by car."

+The food aid charity called on governments to demand an independent investigation to find whether the attack was "carried out intentionally or otherwise violated international law."

-Israel's blockade and six-month bombardment of Gaza has fueled a growing hunger crisis in the territory, with northern Gaza facing imminent famine, international aid groups and U.N. experts say.
+The organization suspended its Gaza operations after the attack, and some other humanitarian groups followed suit, raising further concern for the people in Gaza in desperate need of aid.
+Israel's blockade and six-month assault on Gaza has fueled a growing hunger crisis in the territory, with northern Gaza facing imminent famine, international aid groups and U.N. experts warn.
 Israeli officials have denied restricting aid and called reports of a looming famine "a complete lie."

-Israeli Prime Minister Benjamin Netanyahu said the attack on the aid workers was unintentional.
-And in a message Tuesday, the Israeli military offered condolences to World Central Kitchen and praised the group for bringing humanitarian aid to people in Gaza, as well as Israel after the Oct.
-7 attack, saying it would make public the findings of its investigation into the case.

-On Wednesday, the bodies of the six foreigners were sent out of Gaza into Egypt on their way to their home countries, The Associated Press reported.
+The bodies of the six dead foreign aid workers were transported out of Gaza into Egypt Wednesday on their way to their home countries, The Associated Press reported.
 The Palestinian's remains were handed over to his family to be buried in Gaza.

-They were some of the 196 humanitarian workers killed in Palestinian territories since October, according to the United Nations humanitarian coordinator in the region.
+They were the latest of at least 196 humanitarian workers killed in Palestinian territories since October, according to the United Nations humanitarian coordinator in the region.

 These are the identities of the seven World Central Kitchen workers who died.